attractions-io/maplayr-ios/README.md

 ### Sample Code

 MapLayr comes with a [sample application](Sample/) you can use to see how it works.
-To run it, you’ll need [a demo API key](https://share.hsforms.com/1ssbOsCdIRcW2iv4tDX6iVg2z3bi).
+To run it, you’ll need [a demo API key](https://share.hsforms.com/ 1ssbOsCdIRcW2iv4tDX6iVg2z3bi).

+## Changelog

+For details about what's new in each version, including breaking changes, see [the changelog](CHANGELOG.md).

 ## Support